under-score/NDI-webRTC/README.md

 Needs the libraries sys, numpy, time, logging, asyncio, NDIlib, aiohttp, aiortc, av and fractions

+Firewall is OK but disable any VPN

-Based on examples at https://github.com/buresu/ndi-python
+Based on examples at https://github.com/buresu/ndi-python and https://webrtc.github.io/samples/

 With help of ChatGPT o1